TRIQS/triqs/doc/documentation/cpp_api/itertools/product.rst

+Lazy-product of multiple ranges.
+This function returns itself a range of tuple<T...>.
 Iterating over it will yield all combinations of the different range values.
 Note: The ranges are incremented beginning with the leftmost range.